dotnet/docs/docs/machine-learning/how-to-guides/load-data-model-builder.md

 # Load data in Model Builder

-Learn how to set up and load your data sets from a SQL Server or a file database for use in one of the Model Builder scenarios for ML.NET.
-Model Builder scenarios can use SQL files, image files, and CSV or TSV file formats.
+Learn how to set up and load your data sets from a file or a SQL Server database for use in one of the Model Builder scenarios for ML.NET.
+Model Builder scenarios can use SQL Server databases, image files, and CSV or TSV file formats.

 ## Data set limitations in Model Builder